Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

 A defining attribute is the characteristic that defines the variation of an entity.
 For example, in the case of a *PIM* product, such as a piece of clothing, color or size can be defining attributes.

-[comment]: <> (Simon: Bitte prüfen und ggf. ergänzen/verbessern)

 You have to select at least one defining attribute to create a variant set.
-You can only select attributes as defining attributes that are neither multi-language nor multi-channel and that are assigned to the selected attribute set.
+Bear in mind that only attributes with the following data types can be selected as defining attributes: String, Float, Integer, TreeNode, and UnitValue.
+Besides, you can only select attributes as defining attributes that are neither multi-language nor multi-channel and that are assigned to the selected attribute set.

 #### Prerequisites

 - An attribute set has been created, see [Create an attribute set](./02_ManageAttributeSets.md#create-an-attribute-set).
 - The basic data of the variant set has been defined, see [Define the variant set basic data](#define-the-variant-set-basic-data).

-> [Info] By default, the *PIM Basic Set* attribute set has been created when installing the *PIM* module.
+> [Info] By default, the *PIM basic set* attribute set has been created when installing the *PIM* module.

 #### Procedure